 - Daily Mass should be celebrated in the am, pm and at lunch if that can help the people attend (if possible), and the people should attended daily (if possible).
 Every word of the Mass must be prayed from the heart to God, with a contrite heart for our sinfulness, so we can adore God and accept His magnificent grace, through humility and love, in this greatest from of prayer.

-- Communion is to be received only as often as a heart is worthy of such a blessing, as often as a soul truly desires to stop sinning–truly desires to love God… so God isn’t offended and grace isn’t lost but gained.
+- Communion is to be received only as often as a heart is worthy of such a blessing, as often as a soul truly desires to stop sinning–truly desires to love God… so God isn’t hurt, we aren’t punished and grace isn’t lost but gained.
 To learn more please read, “What Sins Prevent Me from Receiving Holy Communion Worthily.”

 - Confessions are to be heard DAILY prior to Mass and at other specific times during the the week (evening, afternoon), whatever is convenient to the people the Church is serving, so everyone can receive grace and purify themselves the best we can before attending the Mass and/or receiving The Eucharist so to not defile God in the slightest way and receive the magnificent grace God has waiting of us, to help us to sin no more (obtain a saving faith/sanctification).

 The saints understood the value of confession and gave it top prescience (next to the Mass) in their priestly duties.
 “I will hear confession until 8 o’clock.
 After breakfast I will continue hearing confession, or doing something else if there are no penitents, until it is time to give audiences to those who want to see me.
 At noon I will have noon prayers and examen of conscience.” –St. Anthony Mary Claret